From git-tools

 git status)Identify commit range:

-git log --oneline, git tag, git log --since="last week"HEAD or a specific commit where issue confirmedVerify the range:
+git log --oneline, git tag, git log --since="last week"HEAD or a specific commit where issue is confirmedVerify the range:

 Safety checks: